Meet the Lab Members

 Tina Wei Smith

-Tina is a Board Member currently relaunching a start-up non-profit, Rural Up, Inc. She lives in London, KY.
+Tina is the Executive Director for Rural Up, Inc. She lives in London, KY.

 She is a ‘23 Leadership Lab member.